 Starzecki explains more about the customer agreements secured to date.
 These include legally-binding 'take-or-pay' contracts as well as looser memoranda of understanding, framework sales agreements and letters of intent: "Right now we stand at 3.1 million tonnes of firm offtake agreements where the customers have a firm commitment, length of time, tonnage and price point.
 We also have another 4.8 million tonnes of MoUs.
 FSAs and LOIs.
-It's very standard for a blender to enter into a Mol Customer agreements are there to provide project investors with the certainty that exact tonnage depends on price.
-"We are ing on somewhere in the neighbourhood on the lower end of that range already and of 40 crops in seven different countries." feeling very, very good where we are commercially," comments Starzecki.
-"We want to get to a level where the banks are comfortable with our offtake agreements so that we can finance the project, and then trials spend the rest of the time driving value into the market through our science programme, which will ultimately allow us to drive premium for the product."
+It's very standard for a blender to enter into a MoU and to carry through on that commitment."

+Customer agreements are there to provide project investors with the certainty that there is a guaranteed market for polyhalite.
+But is there a risk, with too many offtake agreements, of undervaluing POLY4 and being left with insufficient volumes for flexible sales at a higher price?
+In fact, Sirius Minerals does have a maximum limit for firm offtakes of 3-4 million tonnes, although this is an approximate limit because the exact tonnage depends on price.
+"We are on the lower end of that range already and feeling very, very good where we are commercially," comments Starzecki.
+"We want to get to a level where the banks are comfortable with our offtake agreements so that we can finance the project, and then spend the rest of the time driving value into the market through our science programme, which will ultimately allow us to drive premium for the product."